Take a step back from the frothy surf and silky sand, there's much more to explore. We're in a pretty unique position you see.

-Just a short drive or bus ride (we've got our own bus service) from our Parks is the award winning family resort of Woolacombe, a lively village where a friendly welcome awaits at local pubs and restaurants, serving a variety of great food and superb local produce.
+Just a short drive from our Parks (or you can walk from most of them) is the award winning family resort of Woolacombe, a lively village where a friendly welcome awaits at local pubs and restaurants, serving a variety of great food and superb local produce.

 With a variety of shops and establishments from boutique surf shops to eateries and bars you should find all you need to make your families day out complete.
 At night during the summer the bars come alive with live music and DJ's.

 The ancient village of Mortehoe is just north of Woolacombe and sits high above Grunta and Rockham beaches.
 A beautiful stone built village with tea rooms and pubs, Mortehoe is a welcome stop for walkers on the coastal path which passes through here.
 Just north again and reached by a steep path is Rockham beach.

 A very old harbour town, Ilfracombe became very popular with holiday makers in the Victorian era when steam power enabled the town to boom.
 Victorian architecture still dominates in this hilly location which cradles the harbour, from where you can set sail to Lundy Island or perhaps take a fishing or wildlife boat trip.

 Ilfracombe is host to a number of rocky beaches including the famous "Tunnels" beaches, it's also home to the Landmark Theatre and some great restaurants.
 For more attractions in Ilfracombe visit the Ilfracombe Tourism Centre.